 Ron Lantz Stewardship Award

 In recognition of our duty to stewardship, we created the Ron Lantz Stewardship Award.
 The objective of the Award is to emphasize the duty of all INTERA employees to be good stewards of our environment, our communities, and our company.
 Every year, INTERA employees submit anonymous proposals to a committee of their peers for consideration.
 The winner receives a $10,000 stipend for expenses and a one-month paid sabbatical to execute a project that exemplifies stewardship.
-Our 2020 winner is Renee Murch, a Senior Water Resources Engineer who has had great success with her project Code Camp.
-Code Camp’s aim is to help close the gender gap for women in technology fields by providing engaging STEM activities for young women within the Girl Scouts of West Central Florida.
+Our 2022 – 2023 winners are Emily Woolsey and Marna Parslow.
+Their proposal aims to facilitate the next phase of the Navajo Nation Water Purification Project by designing and developing an environmental database with a web enabled user interface to house and interact with collected project data.
+Emily and Marna’s ultimate goal is to promote diversity in the geosciences by contributing to the professional development of the New Mexico Tech and Navajo Technical University students who are working on N4WPP.
+The database will act as a tool for these students to gain important experience in data management as they seek to bring clean and usable water to the Navajo Nation.

 Achieving Diversity, Equity, and Inclusion in Geosciences and Engineering

 Although it is important to prioritize diversity, equity, and inclusion in our company, we must also prioritize DEI at all levels of education, in the geoscience and engineering industries, and in our communities.
-That’s why INTERA’s CEO, Marsh Lavenue, has been personally forming relationships with HBCUs to recruit and connect with talented scientists and engineers.
-We have a team of corporate and technical staff who are developing mentorship and internship programs at INTERA to benefit disadvantaged students.
+That’s why we have a team of corporate and technical staff who are developing mentorship and internship programs at INTERA to benefit disadvantaged students.
 Additionally, two members of our Board of Directors led the opening panel of the 2021 GRA Western Groundwater Congress: Making Ripples that Lead to Waves — Initiating Diversity, Equity, and Inclusion in the Water Industry.
 DEI isn’t a buzzword for us, it’s our passion.

-We want to create and maintain safe and respectful work environments at INTERA.
-But we also want to support the personal wellbeing of our staff outside of work.
-That’s why we have a group of INTERAns who are dedicated to promoting the internal education and wellness of our company.
-Alongside them, we have staff who are passionate about positive change and stewardship in our communities.
-Together as a committee, they’ve made a real difference in the engagement of our employees and the impact that INTERA makes.
-CAST has directly influenced what charities and non-profits we’ve helped, and the committee has created several programs and initiatives for our employees like Mindful Minute and DINE.
-The committee has also sparked the formation of INTERA’s first employee resource group, Spectra.
+We want to create and maintain safe and respectful work environments at INTERA, but we also want to support the personal wellbeing of our staff outside of work.
+That’s why we have a group of INTERAns who mission in the Stewardship and Engagement Hub is: “To actively exemplify INTERA’s Core Values through volunteerism, education, and community engagement.”
+Since its inception in 2020, the Hub has made a real difference in the engagement of our employees and the impact that INTERA makes externally.
+The Stewardship and Engagement Hub has directly influenced what charities and non-profits we’ve helped, and has created several programs and initiatives for our employees like Mindful Minute and DINE.
+The group has also sparked the formation of INTERA’s first employee resource group, Spectra.
 Spectra will provide support, resources, and learning opportunities to LGBTQIA+ employees and their allies.